 Products Comparison Table

-If you are a beginner and want to improve your putting game, then this disc golf putter from Dynamic Disc Judge is the right one for you.
-Awarded in 2013 as the Disc of the Year from the People’s Choice Award, this is the best putter for beginners that provides stability and predictable flight.
-With a flight rating of Speed – 2, Glide – 4, Turn – 0, Fade – 1, it will provide reliable and predictable flight and is great with either spin or push putters.
+If you are a beginner and want to improve your putting game, then the Xing disc golf putter from Yikung is the right one for you.
+This is an excellent choice, and my recommended best putter for beginners that provides stability and predictable flight.
+With a flight rating of Speed: 2, Glide: 4, Turn: 0, Fade: 1, it will provide a reliable and predictable flight and is great with either spin or push putters.

 When it comes to putting, it’s a stable go-to putter with an ultra-straight flight path.
-A push putter can have a nice line with the basket as this disc will just go straight and does not fly away.
-Also, the beaded design will give you a great feel as the disc will come out in your hands real smooth and consistent for a stable putter as it gives the best chance to hit the stick and the basket.
+A push putter can have a nice line with the basket as this disc will just go straight and does not turn over easily.
+Also, the beaded design will give you a great feel as the disc will come out in your hands real smooth and consistent.
+For a stable putter, it gives the best chance to hit the chains and stick in the basket.

 This disc can also be used on approach shots as it also provides stability when thrown towards the basket.
-It’s a straight thrower disc that you can put a little bit of snap and it will fly straight and lands to your target without going anywhere.
-I have even throw it with a little bit of hyzer and it does what I want going to the right a little and come back near the basket.
-This disc is also good for approach shots and will make you get near to the basket.
+It’s a straight thrower disc that you can put a little bit of snap.
+With a little hyzer flip, it will fly straight and land within your target area.
+I have even throw it with a little bit of hyzer and it does what I want going to the right a little and it has faded back near the basket.
+This disc is also good for approach shots and will provide you with a consistent flight path.

 This disc golf putter takes pride in being an all-around balanced putter which means that this can be used for both putting and throwing and still get the best results.
-With a flight rating of Speed -2, Glide – 5, Turn – 0, Fade – 1, I considered this as one of the best approach putter disc golf that I have used.
-As far as the functionality is concerned, this disc putter is fine in terms of giving the comfort you need when used in the game.
+With a flight rating of Speed: 3, Glide: 3, Turn: 0, Fade: 1, I considered this as one of the best approach putters in disc golf that I have used.
+As far as the functionality is concerned, this disc putter is fine in terms of giving the comfort you need when playing the game.

-What impressed me the most is the quality of this disc golf putter.
-It is made with premium plastic and comes with two blends, Neutron and Cosmic Neutron.
+What impressed me the most is the quality of this disc golf putter is the premium plastic’s feel.
 This disc provides stability which is perfect on approach shots or even off the tee.
 Moreover, the premium finish provides a comfortable grip and helps in creating straight and stable flights.

-I tried to use the disc on the field using different types of throwing techniques and I was impressed.
-With the rating of 0 turns and 1 fade, this disc putter will be good at holding the hyzer angle.
+I went out to the field to test out how it flies with different types of throws, and I was impressed.
+With the rating of 0 turn and 1 fade, this disc putter will be good at holding the hyzer angle.
 Throwing it to the right of the basket, this disc still has enough stability to go back at the center and near the basket.
-For anhyzer angle, this disc is an excellent choice holding the turn over during the flight but has the 1 fade rating the makes it flat and hit the ground perfectly.
+For an anhyzer angle, this disc is an excellent choice in holding the turn over during the flight but has the 1 fade rating this makes it go flat when it hits the ground, landing perfectly.

-In terms of its physical feature, I feel that any player will like the comfort that the medium depth and small beads of this disc provides.
-It also has a round nose which added to the comfortability of the disc.
+In terms of its physical feature, I feel that any player will like the comfort that the medium depth and small bead of this disc provides.
+It also has a round nose which added to the comfort of the disc in your hand.
 This disc is also a slow flyer but it flies straight and glides well which is perfect even for beginners.